edgeless-project/edgeless/documentation/workflows.md

   * `init-payload`: the content is passed to the `handle_init()` method of the function instance upon construction (it is akin to the arguments of a constructor in object-oriented programming languages);
-  * `max_instances`: maximum number of function instances in this orchestration domain.
+  * `max_instances`: maximum number of function instances that can be spawned by the ε-ORC.
 0 means unlimited;
   * `node_id_match_any`: the function instance must be created on a node matching one of the given UUIDs, if any is given;
   * `label_match_all`: the function instance must be created on a node that